kyleromero10/SPIDAM-Project/README.md

 # SPIDAM

-This program measures and analyzes reverberation time in a given file (if the file is not .wav, it will be converted to .wav)
+This program measures and analyzes reverberation time in a given file (if the file is not .wav, it will be converted to .wav) and plot the data as multiple different graphs.

+This program exists so that users can graph audio files and use the data as needed.

 ## Usage